sandromello/factory/README.md

 Factory allows detecting source code using scripts with Dockerfile templates.

-> *Important:* This is an experimental project yet.
+> *Important:* This is an experimental project.

 ## How it Works

-The folder `./packs` contains folders containing the language runtimes with two files:
+The folder `./examples/packs` contains folders containing the language runtimes with two files:

   - `<runtime>/Dockerfile`
   - `<runtime>/detect`